-A salsa garden was grown during the summer of 2021 at the Middle school by students and the produce was used in food service.
+A salsa garden was previously grown at the Middle school by students and the produce was used in food service.

 Community Health Promotion and Family Engagement

 The District will promote to parents/caregivers, families, and the general community the benefits of and approaches for healthy eating and physical activity throughout the school year.
 Families will be informed and invited to participate in school-sponsored activities and will receive information about health promotion efforts.